SSN learning on capability strengthening

-- Recognition of the deep and rich expertise to be found in the Global South: Experience shows that when local expertise is applied to a problem, local decision makers are more likely to take forward suggestions as the nuances within the context are better understood.
+- Recognition of the deep and rich expertise in the Global South: Experience shows that when local expertise is applied to a problem, local decision-makers are more likely to take forward suggestions as the nuances within the context are better understood.

 - Appreciation of the time needed for capability strengthening efforts to be effective and successful in the long term: To adequately harness potential and overcome limitations of local experts and institutions, activities to improve capabilities need to be built iteratively over time.
-They should furthermore focus on institutional capability to avoid having to restart the process due to staff turnover.
+Furthermore, activities should focus on institutional capability to avoid restarting the process due to staff turnover.

-- Acknowledgment of the barriers and power imbalances that exist: Power imbalances may be at play within projects and it is key to identify and actively manage power dynamics to effectively give experts and institutions in the Global South the autonomy to address these.
+- Acknowledgment of the barriers and power imbalances that exist: Power imbalances may be at play within projects; it is key to identify and actively manage power dynamics to effectively provide autonomy to experts and institutions in the Global South to address these.